learnitall/pipxe4/README.md

 ## 3 GB Ram Limit

-By default, the edk2 UEFI firmware limits the amount of ram to 3GB by default.
+By default, the edk2 UEFI firmware limits the amount of ram to 3GB.
-A version of the firmware with this setting disabled by default can be built as follows:
+A version of the firmware with this setting disabled by default instead can be built as follows:

     make image